lakshmi2005/Driver-Drowsiness-Detection-using-CNN/README.md

 # Driver-Drowsiness-Detection-using-CNN

-The code has been made to suite a custom dataset derived from YawDD.The dataset directory need to be organized as follows to get the code running:
+The code has been made to suite a custom dataset derived from YawDD.The dataset is not uploaded.

-dataset
-  |
-  |---->yawnMouth
-  |---->normalMouth

 First run yawnPreprocess.py then run yawnCNN.py

 Run the code in a machine with all the packages installed Necessary Requirements